Joaquim Silvério dos Reis: Plea

 Joaquim became aware of the inconfidentes' intent to revolt and wrote a plea letter on 11 April 1789, to the Governor of Minas Gerais, the Viscount of Barbacena, essentially alerting the colonial authorities to the existence of a movement in Vila Rica which intended to proclaim a Republic in Brazil and free it from Portugal.
 The derrama for that year was subsequently suspended and the main leaders of the revolt were arrested.

 As compensation for his plea, Joaquim issued a series of demands: a prize in gold, to be forgiven of his fiscal debts, to be named Treasurer of the provinces of Minas Gerais, Goias and Rio de Janeiro, a private mansion, a lifetime pension, the title of Fidalgo, the honour and uniform of the Portuguese Military Order of Christ and a meeting in Lisboa with the Prince Regent Dom João.
 It is uncertain if any of these demands were met.

 Final years and death

 Joaquim suffered a series of attempts on his life in Brazil after his plea, being seen as a traitor for making the plea deal.
-He escaped to Lisboa, only return to Brazil in 1808, to the province of Maranhão, where his wife had roots.
+He escaped to Lisbon, only return to Brazil in 1808, to the province of Maranhão, where his wife had roots.
 He died there in February 1819.